Industry organization grant opportunity

 Other Information:

-While funds are intended to be used during the year in which they are awarded, there will be no penalty for carrying them over into the subsequent year if a project is delayed.
+While funds are intended to be used during the fiscal year in which they are awarded, there will be no penalty for carrying them over into the subsequent year, provided that the grantee follows the instructions set forth in the Expected Project Changes section above.
+All changes to completion date and/or scope must be approved by OWB in writing and new deadlines or scope changes shall be set by mutual agreement between OWB and grantee.

-The Oregon Wine Board reserves the right to amend or terminate this grant program at any time, however any funds awarded but not spent will remain with the organization to which they were dispensed and are to be used for the project, or one similar to that, described in the request.
+The Oregon Wine Board reserves the right to amend or terminate this grant program at any time.
+Any funds awarded but not spent will remain with the granted organization to which they were dispersed and must be used for the project described in the notice of award, unless otherwise approved by OWB as defined in the Expected Project Changes section above.

 Grant Request Form